Installing the ingestor

 ...

-Warning: The source and destination endpoint parameters are only intended for Globus Connect Server endpoints.
-For Globus Connect Personal (GCP), just skip specifying its collection-id in the command, otherwise the token request will fail.
+Warning: The source and destination endpoint scopes are only intended for Globus Connect Server endpoints.
+For Globus Connect Personal (GCP), just skip specifying the scope made from its collection-id.
 You have to make sure that the GCP collection is owned by the token’s user.

 Auth